 Princeton University’s 3.98% acceptance rate for the 2021-22 freshman class was the lowest in school history.
 When applying to an Ivy like Princeton, even applicants with perfect GPAs and test scores need to find a way to stand out from a pack of equally-credentialed teens.
-Fortunately, Princeton provides such an opportunity by offering a number of essays and short answer responses.
-These compositions present the chance for wanna-be-Tigers to showcase superior writing ability and craft responses that are authentic, honest, compelling, and potentially needle-moving to the admissions officers that will be reading them.
+Fortunately, the Princeton supplemental essays provide just such an opportunity.
+These compositions present the chance for wanna-be-Tigers to showcase superior writing ability.
+This is an opportunity to craft responses that are authentic, honest, compelling, and potentially needle-moving to the admissions office.

 (Want to learn more about How to Get Into Princeton?
 Visit our blog entitled: How to Get Into Princeton: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

 Below are Princeton’s essay prompts for the 2022-23 admissions cycle with accompanying advice about how to tackle each one:

 Princeton Supplemental Essays – Extracurricular Activity and Work Experience